tsnellgrove/dark_castle3/doc/to_do.md

 					- DONE: add local vars: is_multiples_action and multiples_action_type ('drop', 'take')
 					- DONE: define inventory_lst for multiples_action_type == 'take'
 						- DONE: define what behaviors do I want for 'take all'?
-							- IDEA: take all taks from room.floor_lst and room.feature_lst
+							- IDEA: take all taks from room.floor_lst, NOT room.feature_lst
 							- IDEA: don't try to take non-Item class obj
 							- IDEA: don't try to take Liquid class obj
 							- IDEA: If there's an open ViewOnly container holding an item, take the item
 							- IDEA: if there's a portable container take it
+							- IDEA: don't attempt to take from player's own inventory
-							- IDEA: if there's a portable container holding an item, don't take the item (?)
+							- TBD: if there's a portable container holding an item, don't take the item
+							- TBD: if there's a creature, don't attempt to take from the creature
 						- DONE: create get_take_all_lst() method in Room class
 						- DONE: initial testing
 				- DONE: expand Item.take() methoed to use multiples UI